nichyjt/Dioscuri/readme.md

 ## Installation
 Unfortunately, you will have to build the binary for now.

-First, tnstall cargo/rust on your machine.
+First, install cargo/rust on your machine.
 Then, fork this repo and run: `$ cargo run`.
 Open the client via any browser on `localhost:1965`.
 Enjoy Gemini!